sol/hspec-tutorial/README.md

 #### Bonus

  * Change the request path from `/current-time.json` to `/a` in both the specs and the app.
-Now run the specs with `:main -a 100000`.
+Now run the specs with `stack test --test-arguments="-a 100000"` or `:main -a 100000`.
 Do they still pass?
 If no, how can you remedy this?